-LPB papers are intended to be relatively short.
+LPB papers are intended to be relatively short, generally up to 2500 words in length.
 To achieve this they need to be focussed on a small number of key messages (preferably one or two).
 Content that is not critical to the story you are telling will be a distraction or a hindrance to the reader.
 That means they will be less likely to read your paper and so not able to learn from your experience.